threeal/setup-poetry-action/README.md

 The Setup Poetry Action is a [GitHub Action](https://github.com/features/actions) designed to streamline the setup of [Poetry](https://python-poetry.org/), a powerful dependency and packaging manager for [Python](https://www.python.org/) projects.
 This action allows you to easily configure and use a specific version of Poetry within your GitHub Actions workflow, enabling you to build and test your Python project seamlessly.

+## Usage

+To get started with the Setup Poetry Action, you can refer to the [action.yaml](./action.yaml) file for detailed configuration options.
+Additionally, if you are new to GitHub Actions, you can explore the [GitHub Actions guide](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) for a comprehensive overview.

 ## License

 This project is licensed under the terms of the [MIT License](./LICENSE).